firedrakeproject/Irksome/demos/heat/demo_mixed_heat.py.rst

 Standard imports, although we're using a different RK scheme this time::

   from firedrake import *
-  from irksome import LobattoIIIC, Dt, MeshConstant, TimeStepper from ufl.algorithms.ad import expand_derivatives
+  from irksome import LobattoIIIC, Dt, TimeStepper from ufl.algorithms.ad import expand_derivatives

   butcher_tableau = LobattoIIIC(2)